Apostille & Authentication · Hague + Non-Hague

-Served 123 LLC handles apostille and authentication processing for U.S.-issued documents destined for use abroad — coordinated with the correct state Secretary of State or the U.S. Department of State, returned with the issuing authority's certificate attached and ready to present at the destination country.
+Served 123 LLC handles apostille and authentication for U.S.-issued documents going overseas — coordinated with the right Secretary of State or the U.S. Department of State, and returned with the issuing authority's certificate attached and ready to present.

 • Apostilles for documents going to Hague Convention member countries